oroinc/documentation/user/back-office/products/master-catalog/index.rst

 Overview
 --------

-Master catalog is a tree structure that organizes all the products of your store under corresponding categories.
+:term:`Master Catalog` is a tree structure that organizes all the products of your store under corresponding categories.
 A category combines the products of the same type into groups and helps enforce the unified selling strategy by configuring a special set of product options, :ref:`visibility <products--product-visibility>`, and SEO settings that best fit the resulting product family.

 Once the categories are in place, you can: